 That burden has also made young adults wary of taking on consumer debt.
 “I have enough loan debt accrued from my education.
 I would rather focus on that than on excess debt from another source,” says Katy Doe, one of Elizabeth’s former roommates.
 “Maybe I will think about getting a credit card after my loans are paid off.
 Or maybe not.
 Freedom from debt sounds pretty nice.”

 The good news is, the members of the Downsized Generation have managed to retain a sense of optimism and remain both determined and adaptable.
 The Clark University Poll of Emerging Adults, conducted last fall, found that nearly 90 percent of those ages 18 to 29 are confident that they will get what they want out of life.
 And fat bank accounts aren’t necessarily part of the equation.
 Whether they faced the faltering job market, watched their parents lose jobs, homes, and savings, or both, many of these young people are rethinking the values and ideals of previous generations.
 The trappings of status—supersize houses, pricey cars, a wallet full of credit cards—hold little allure for them.
 Instead, the Downsized Generation is creating a different version of the American Dream, one built on simplicity, service, loyalty, and responsibility.
+Younger generations may have a different idea of what parts of life are enjoyable; these are things millennials have “killed.”

 “They are after more than money,” says Jeffrey Jensen Arnett, a research professor of psychology who runs the poll, and the author of When Will My Grown-Up Kid Grow Up?
 “They want to find work that they look forward to doing and that they believe does some good in the world.”